 Galene Lakes Basin

-I later saw the lower lake before reaching the campground at the middle pond.
+I later saw the lower lake before reaching the campground by the middle pond.
 Then I looked for the reported direct route to the upper lake but couldn’t.
 So we walked along the east shore to the north end of the lake.

 See more trip photos here.